matiasgimenezdev/cloud-demos/load-balancer/README.md

 # What does the Terraform script do?

-From the custom image, a template will be created and from that, we can create a managed instance group.
+From the custom image (using Packer), a template will be created and from that, we can create a managed instance group.
 This will deploy 3 identical instances based on our custom image.

 It will also inject metadata that will create a static web page that contains the server’s name, internal and external IP.
 Create a Firewall rule that will allow HTTP traffic to come to that group.
 This is useful if we want it all to reach our servers.
 Create a front-end and back-end service fronted by a load balancer and forwarding rules.